Shamsud-Din Jabbar traveled to New Orleans twice before Bourbon Street attack, FBI says

 "Lone actors present a particular challenge to law enforcement and intelligence because they are difficult to identify, investigate, and disrupt—especially when their radicalization and communication with other like-minded individuals happens online as is believed to be the case with the New Orleans attacker," FBI Deputy Assistant Director Christopher Raia, who works in the agency's counterterrorism division said.

 Authorities are still asking for the public's help with this investigation.
-Anyone with details can call the FBI's toll-free tip line 1-800-225-5324.
-You can also submit an online tip here.
+Anyone with details can call the FBI's toll-free tip line at 1-800-225-5324 or online here.

 The FBI announced that a family assistance center is being set up at St. Martin De Porres Catholic Church on Elysian Fields.
-Officials say the center will be open between 1 p.m. and 7 p.m. on Sunday, January 5, and then will operate weekdays 9 a.m. to 7 p.m.

-The center will stay open until officials feel they have provided everything they can to victims and loved ones.
+Officials say the center will be open from 1 p.m. to 7 p.m.
+Sunday, Jan.
+5, and weekdays 9 a.m. to 7 p.m.
+It will stay open until officials feel they have provided everything they can to victims and loved ones.

 "From day one, we did not waiver in regards to making sure that our victims were a top priority, in addition to the families,” New Orleans Mayor LaToya Cantrell said.